forge-55/bunkeros/wallpapers/README.md

 ./setup.sh
 ```

-The setup script creates a symlink from `~/.local/share/bunkeros/wallpapers/` to this directory.
+The setup script **copies** the wallpapers to `~/.local/share/bunkeros/wallpapers/`.
+This means your customizations won't be affected by git pulls or updates.

 ## How It Works